 7.2.
-The annual salaries of full-time employees who are paid weekly shall be apportioned as set out in Table 5 below.
+The annual salaries of full-time employees who are paid weekly shall be apportioned as set out in Table 5 above.

-Part-Time or Sessional Staff in Month of Joining or Leaving
+Part-time or sessional staff in month of joining or leaving

 7.3.
 The annual salaries of part-time or sessional staff who are paid monthly or weekly should be apportioned as above, except in the months or weeks in which employment commences or terminates, when they should be paid for the hours or sessions worked.